marc2332/bliss/doc/docs/config_beamviewer.md

         * diamond for white beam
         * YAG for monochromatic beam
         * Energy dependent for pink beam
-* a diode read by novelec module
+* a diode read by novelec module providing an output in frequency.
 * a LED that can be swiched ON and OFF.
 * on MX beamlines: a foil to attenuate beam